GNOME/libadwaita/doc/style-classes.md

 `.undershoot-start` and `.undershoot-end` automatically follow text direction, same as [property@Gtk.Widget:margin-start] and [property@Gtk.Widget:margin-end].

+Most applications should use [class@ToolbarView] instead, as it manages undershoots automatically based on presence and visibility of top and bottom bars.

 # Deprecated Style Classes

 The following style classes are deprecated and remain there for compatibility.